He Tohu Rangatira - Māori Women & the 1893 Suffrage Petition

-Later Stefanie Lash the lead curator of He Tohu, has identified another Māori woman and written this biography:
+Later Stefanie Lash, the lead curator of He Tohu, identified another Māori woman and wrote the biography below.

 Rora Orbell nee Wilkie was born in 1838 at Otago Heads to Peter Wilkie and Mata or Martha Whio of Ngāi Tahu.
 Mata was the child of Te Hori and Te Ruahaunui.
 Mata married Wiremu Nera Potiki, in 1843.
 They had two children: Henare Kingi and Ihaia Potiki.